|

 treated plants.

-carried out to study the effect of organic matter on micronutrient
+The work carried out to study the effect of organic matter on micronutrient

 availability showed that poultry waste not only increased Cu

 soil after maize harvest.
-Similarly FYM application to wheat also
+Similarly, FYM application to wheat also

-increased micronutrient concentration in plants |
+increased micronutrient concentration in plants. |

-Integrated plant nutrient management
+Integrated plant

-(DCP), Filter press mud (FPM) indicated that DCP was also a good
+mud (FPM) indicated that DCP was also a good source of P, while

-source of P, while integrating 2/3 P from organic source (FPM) with
+integrating 2/3 P from organic source (FPM) with 1/3 from mineral

-than their individual application.
+individual application.

 Application of